Thanksgiving, Black Friday, Cyber Monday, Hanukkah, Christmas, New Years…

 7. It is the perfect way to end the year in a solid financial position.

-The fact is, the artists who are fully capitalizing on the fourth quarter in the ways that we have mentioned above are earning far more money from their art than those who are not.
+The fact is, the photographers and fine artists who are fully capitalizing on the fourth quarter in the ways that we have mentioned above are earning far more money from their art than those who are not.

 Our final reason to participate in the holiday season is simply to end the year on a high note, and be able to look optimistically towards the year ahead.
 Who wouldn’t want that?